Skip to main content

 If the myocarditis didn’t cause permanent damage, your child should visit a pediatric cardiologist once a year, or less frequently, for checkups.
 The doctor will monitor your child's heart function with an electrocardiogram and an echocardiogram to make sure he is healthy.

 We will help our patients transition care to an adult congenital heart disease (ACHD) specialist.
-The Philadelphia Adult Congenital Heart Center, a joint program of Children’s Hospital of Philadelphia and the University of Pennsylvania, meets the unique needs of adult patients.
+The Philadelphia Adult Congenital Heart Center, a joint program of the Children’s Hospital of Philadelphia and the University of Pennsylvania, meets the unique needs of adult patients.

 Why Choose Us